 In the years since Henry Ford demonstrated the feasibility of inexpensive assembly line manufacture of cars and auto parts, the science and technology of metal forming have come a long way in showing the auto manufacturing industry how to produce extraordinary cars without an extraordinary price.

-For more information about automotive metal forming and other related topics, follow the links on the next page.
+For more information about automotive metal forming and other related topics, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing